pygeo/pycmbs/ROADMAP_RELEASE.md

 ### Prio 1

-* review current sphinx documentation and put placeholders where still needed [AL]; MI to review
+* [AL] review current sphinx documentation and put placeholders where still needed ; MI to review
+* [MI] test again the examples scripts in /pycmbs/examples; would be good if Mikhail would do that as he was not included in its development
-* expert installation descritpion for developers [AL]; MI to review
+* [AL] expert installation descritpion for developers; MI to review
 * test installation in clean environment (virtualenv??)
-* review general README [AL], MI to review
+* [AL] review general README, MI to review
-* :-) review LICENSE [AL]
+* [AL] :-) review LICENSE
-* put a copyright notice in every file.
+* [MI] put a copyright notice in every file.
 Perhaps git could do this automatically??
 [MI to check]

 ### Prio 2